Owenzbs/API_USERS/README.md

 This is a little API for USERS data

-first of all u need to pull git by command: git pull https://github.com/Owenzbs/API_USERS.git
+#first of all u need to pull git by command:
+git pull https://github.com/Owenzbs/API_USERS.git

-the u need to install all requirments by command: pip install -r requirements.txt
+-You need to install all requirments by command: pip install -r requirements.txt

+- You need to make changes in settings.py
+  - change the database info to connect to your database
+  - change the parametrs for email

+- You need to apply this commands to make mirgrations:
+  - python manage.py makemigrations
+  - python manage.pt migrate

+If all fine then u can run server and check working API: python manage.pt runserver

+and then u can check it by Postman or REST Framework

+urls:
+1./api/users POST
+2./api/login POST
+3./api/users/id POST
+4./api/users/id GET